HCL-TECH-SOFTWARE/connections-doc/source/admin/overview/i_ovr_r_whats_new.md

 -   **Roadmap to Connections and Component Pack**
     -   **Connections 8.0**: See [Installing Connections](../install/c_installing.md) or [Upgrading and updating](../migrate/c_upgrade_migrate_overview.md).
     -   **Component Pack 8**: Component Pack for HCL Connections introduces several offerings that enhance collaboration and boost productivity.
 Upgrading to Component Pack 8 requires the replacement of MongoDB 3 with 5, and Elasticsearch 7 with OpenSearch.
 Refer to [Installing and upgrading Component Pack for Connections](../install/cp_install_config_intro.md).
-    -   Check which new features are supported for a Component Pack and non-Component Pack deployment in [Supported features for Connections 8.0 deployments](../plan/supported_features.md).
+    -   Check which new features are supported for a Component Pack and non-Component Pack deployment in [Deployment requirements for supporting 8.0 functionality](../plan/supported_features.md).

-## Feature scope and limitations {#section_usy_ffv_hvb .section}
+**HCL Connections 8.0 will fully support the following in a future CR:**

+-   Bi-directional languages – refer to [Supported languages](i_ovr_c_supported_langs.md) for more information
+-   HCL Connections Mail plug-in
+-   The TinyMCE editor in the Connections 8.0 user interface

 **Community surveys are no longer supported in Connections 8.0.**

 To replace the Polls & Survey app, Connections 8.0 customers will now receive entitlement to HCL LEAP to build apps integrated into Connections.

-**For the initial release of Connections 8.0:**

--   **TinyMCE editor** is only supported in the Connections 7.0 UI.
-It will be fully supported in the Connections 8.0 UI in CR1.
--   **The HCL Connections Mail plug-in** will be fully supported in an upcoming CR.
--   **Bi-directional language support** for Connections 8.0 will be added in CR1.
-Refer to [Supported languages](i_ovr_c_supported_langs.md) for more information.

 ## Promote your message using a site-wide banner {#section_us1_5vs_v5b .section}